newsnerdery/newsnerdery/meta/governance.md

 News Nerdery members interested in being a channel moderator for a new or existing channel should contact a core moderator, or post their request in the [#meta](https://newsnerdery.slack.com/messages/meta/) channel.

-## Project Founders

-News Nerdery was created by Daniel Bachhuber at Bar Camp News Innovation 2014 in Philadelphia during a conversation lead by Erika Owens and Davis Shaver.

 ## Project Administration

 ### GitHub organization